• Skip to primary navigation

 To perform this role you must be able to work effectively in a team, have excellent communication skills for the times when you are on the telephone and also dealing with clients face to face.
 You will be highly organised and pay great attention to detail ensuring that you achieve as close to 100& accuracy as possible due to the seriousness of this role.

-Related: Social Worker Interview Tips, Questions and Advice
+Related: Cleaner Interview Questions, Tips and Helpful Advice

 This is a very professional role that requires a mature attitude and a very smart appearance.